jrobbins2006/bookbot/README.md

 # bookbot
-Boot.dev Bookbot project  - it will accept a
+Boot.dev Bookbot project  - it will accept a file and return the letter frequency